 In our case, where we are not in complete lattices, we will however still use Kleene-like iterations with potentially a final widening to intervals, which will allow us to compute post fixpoints.
 One of the issues in static analysis is to be able to compute these fixpoints efficiently.
 A first question, which we partially answered, is on which classes of programs Kleene-like iterations with domains of affine sets give finite fixpoints.
 Some particular chaotic iterations can also improve these computations.
 However, Kleene iterations with numerical convergence accelerations and widening, can be quite slow.
-I participated to the introduction for static analysis of policy iteration methods, for the domain of intervals [37].
-They were since extended to other abstract domains, and we are currently working on their extension for affine sets domains.
+At the end of Chapter 2, I will give some references to an alternative to Kleene iteration, relying on policy iteration methods.

-1.3 Analyzing real life programs

-I implemented these abstract domains, worked on improvements of fixpoint computations, and experimented different ideas in the FLUCTUAT analyzer, starting from an emerging analyzer [75].
-We carried out numerous case studies, on programs from the aeronautic and nuclear industries, for Airbus and IRSN, but also for Hispano-Suiza, Dassault aviation, EADS Astrium, Delphi, Continental, MBDA, Thales Avionics and Sagem.
-These case studies lead to joint papers [87, 46, 19], but also triggered new developments and ideas.
-They were conducted either through direct contracts or projects such as MODRIVAL or EDONA from the SYSTEMATIC pole, the ITI project of the European Space Agency SSVAI, the ITEA\2 European project ES\PASS, or the FP7 European project INTERESTED.
+Analyzing real life programs These abstract domains are implemented in the FLUCTUAT analyzer, which was used to carry out numerous case studies, on programs from the aeronautic and nuclear industries, for Airbus and IRSN, but also for Hispano-Suiza, Dassault aviation, EADS Astrium, Delphi, Continental, MBDA, Thales Avionics and Sagem.
+These case studies lead to joint papers [76, 41, 17], but also triggered new developments and ideas.

 The design of a pre-industrial static analyzer such as Fluctuat, dedicated to complex properties, does not only require theoretical work and new abstract domains, but also a lot of everyday work to build a methodology that makes its use accessible to end-users.
 Interactions with these end-users lead us to gradually define a substantial assertion language, for instance allowing interactions with a continuous environment, but also for instance test case generation or proof of functional properties.
 The large quantity of information available for an analysis also required some thinking for the user interface.
-A glimpse of these aspects will be given in Chapter 5, but the reader can also refer to the Fluctuat user manual [88].
+A glimpse of these aspects will be given in Chapter 4, but the reader can also refer to the Fluctuat user manual [77].